 Funeral rites consist of four principal parts: welcoming the body of the deceased by the community with words of comfort and hope, the liturgy of the Word, the Eucharistic Sacrifice, and the farewell in which the soul of the departed is entrusted to God, the Source of eternal life.
 The body is buried in the hope of the resurrection.

 After the funeral our parish reaches out to those who are grieving to offer prayer, comfort and support.

 Bereavement Catering Team

 The Bereavement Catering Team, which is a Ministry of the Parish will, on the request from a family of a deceased, cater for a Funeral Reception (Wake).
-This is held in the Parish Function Centre at the back of the church.
+This is held in the Monsignor Jeffrey Centre located behind the church.
 No catering will be done at any other venue.
 A choice of food will be discussed with the family.
 There is a cost for this service.
 To access this service contact should be made either via the Bereavement Team or the Parish Office.